This is how rubiTrack works

 Getting Started

-rubiTrack imports activities from many devices and files and your iPhone and stores them locally on your Mac.
+rubiTrack imports activities from many devices and files, your iPhone and Apple watch and stores them locally on your Mac.
 For workouts like power or yoga which are not usually recorded using devices, rubiTrack lets you add activities manually.

 Activities are easily accessible through the dynamic activity groups which automatically categorize by places, activity type, location, date, distance and more.
 Activity groups act like filters, when you select one, rubiTrack shows matching activities.
 Multi-select groups for combining filters, create your own groups and use Quick Search for filtering activities using text or expressions.